greenpau/caddy-auth-portal/CONTRIBUTING.md

 Before sending your pull requests, make sure you followed this list.

+1. Open an issue to discuss your PR
-- Ensure you read appropriate Contributor License Agreement (CLA)
+2. Ensure you read appropriate Contributor License Agreement (CLA)
-- Run unit tests
+3. Run unit tests